AlexsLemonade/sc-data-integration/scripts/README.md

 ```

 To convert `loom` files to `SingleCellExperiment` objects as RDS files for the first time run the script with the default settings.
+This will only perform the conversion for new libraries added to `sample-info/hca-processed-libraries.tsv` that have not been converted previously and are not present on S3.

 ```R
 Rscript 00-obtain-sce.R